A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

-Quantities that are sandwiched between the pair of on-shell projection operators, $\hat{P}_{on}(p_A,m_A)$ and $\hat{P}_{on}(p_B,m_B)$, associated with the two external spinors of the open fermion line, can be manipulated and simplified according to the 4-dimensional Lorentz/Dirac-algebra.
-We just have to agree on one definite form that will be taken as its canonical form (out of all its forms that are equivalent in 4 dimensions) and used unambiguously in D-dimensional algebraic computations.
+Quantities that are sandwiched \textit{between} the pair of on-shell projection operators, $\hat{P}_{on}(p_A,m_A)$ and $\hat{P}_{on}(p_B,m_B)$, associated with the two external spinors of the open fermion line, can be manipulated and simplified according to the 4-dimensional Lorentz/Dirac-algebra.
+We just have to agree on one definite form that will be taken as its canonical form (out of all the forms that are equivalent in 4 dimensions) and used unambiguously in D-dimensional algebraic computations.
 This pair of on-shell projection operators sets the domain where matrices related to external fermions' states, namely $|\psi^{\mathrm{MBR}}_B \rangle \langle \psi^{\mathrm{MBR}}_A|$, can be manipulated and moved around using just 4 dimensional Lorentz/Dirac-algebra.
-While, in general, moving any of these matrices beyond this range must be done in accordance with the D-dimensional Lorentz/Dirac-algebra in order to not introduce artificial terms by mistake.
+While, in general and to be on the safe side, moving any of these matrices beyond this range must be done in accordance with the D-dimensional Lorentz/Dirac-algebra in order not to introduce artificial terms by mistake.
 For instance, the object $\gamma_{\mu} \gamma_{\nu} \gamma_{\rho} S_{\sigma} \epsilon^{\mu\nu\rho\sigma}$ commutes with $\slashed{P}$ in 4 dimensions because of the orthogonality condition $S \cdot P = 0$.
-However, this is no longer true w.r.t. the D-dimensional algebra, and there is thus a non-vanishing evanescent commutator resulting from interchanging the product order between the two.
-In section~\ref{SEC:examples:eeQQ} we will briefly comment on this subtle point again.
+However, this is no longer true w.r.t.~the D-dimensional algebra (with a non-anticommuting $\gamma_5$), and there is thus a non-vanishing evanescent commutator resulting from interchanging the product order between the two.
+In section~\ref{SEC:examples:eeQQ} we will briefly comment on this subtle point again in context of a practical 1-loop example.

 Finally, in order to bring the external projector in eq.~(\ref{EQ:fermionlinerewritten}) into a form analogous to eq.~(\ref{EQ:SFLtrace1}) with the tensor product of external spinors given by eq.~(\ref{EQ:TPextsps2}), the following defining property of the on-shell projection operators, valid for $p^2=m^2$ in D dimensions, can be used: